How do you measure the success of your campaign?

 Looking at any of the campaign insights above in isolation can be misleading.
 For example, tracking the number of likes or favourites on a piece of content will simply make one aspect of the campaign’s engagement more visible.
 As such, this won’t reveal whether the target audience also acted or reacted in other ways which are potentially more valuable.
 This could include commenting, sharing or signing up for further information with a valid email address.
 You need to look at metrics together to get a holistic view of effectiveness and performance.

-These light touch engagement actions are still important, and clicking a heart or a thumbs up to ‘like’ a piece of content is easy for the audience to do.
+These light-touch engagement actions are still important, and selecting a heart or a thumbs up to ‘like’ a piece of content is easy for the audience to do.
 Social media algorithms often perceive this type of content as more relevant, and prioritise it within the platform.
 This means it will be seen by more people.
-It’s important to encourage light audience interactions as well as more ‘meaningful’ ones: both are essential elements in a rounded campaign.
+It’s important to encourage light-audience interactions as well as more ‘meaningful’ ones: both are essential elements in a rounded campaign.

 How do you practically go about measuring and tracking performance?
 There are three main things to think about: